awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 **General Guidance**
 + Do not modify or delete resources created by AWS Control Tower in the management account or in the shared accounts\.
 Modification of these resources can require an update to your landing zone\.
-+ Do not modify or delete the AWS Identity and Access Management \(IAM\) roles created within the shared accounts in the core organizational unit \(OU\)\.
++ Do not modify or delete the AWS Identity and Access Management \(IAM\) roles created within the shared accounts in the Security organizational unit \(OU\)\.
 Modification of these roles can require an update to your landing zone\.
 + For more information about the resources created by AWS Control Tower, see [What Are the Shared Accounts?](how-control-tower-works.md#what-shared)
-+ Do not disallow usage of any AWS Regions through either SCPs or AWS STS\.
++ Do not disallow usage of any AWS Regions through either SCPs or AWS Security Token Service \(STS\)\.
 Doing so will break AWS Control Tower\.
 + In general, AWS Control Tower performs a single action at a time, which must be completed before another action can begin\.
 For example, if you attempt to provision an account while the process of enabling a guardrail is already in operation, account provisioning will fail\.

 **AWS Organizations Guidance**